Mythologos/PILA/README.md

 This repository contains the **P**roto-**I**talic to **La**tin dataset.
 It models reflex-etymon relationships between these two languages.
-It also provides a variety of both phonological and non-phonological metadata.
+It also provides a variety of both phonetic and non-phonetic metadata.
-All this is purposed toward work in computational historical linguistics, permitting deeper studies of this language pair on a systemic level relative to current findings in historical linguistics.
+All this is purposed toward work in computational historical linguistics, permitting deeper studies of this language pair on a systematic level relative to current findings in historical linguistics.

 ### Statistics